-Bottle shops are an essential service (obviously) so they are safe from forced closure as a result of COVID-19—though we do have some restrictions in play now— but plenty of our small, independent liquor stores (who, importantly, stock wine from boutique and local makers who are feeling the pinch right now) are delivering to save you from leaving the house / ever putting on pants again.
+Bottle shops are an essential service (obviously) so they are safe from forced closure as a result of COVID-19 but plenty of our liquor stores are delivering to save you from leaving the house / ever putting on pants again.

 As always in these crazy times, this is a rolling list so please let us know when your local starts delivering.